-Facility Description: Extended aeration / secondary clarification / sludge hauled by contract hauler.
+Facility Description: The use or operation of this facility shall be by or under the supervision of a Certified "C" Operator.
+Extended aeration / secondary clarification / aerated sludge holding / sludge removed by contract hauler.

 Have any changes occurred at this facility or in the receiving water body that affects effluent limit derivation? \checkmark No.